mas-bandwidth/fps/001/README.md

 ## Results:

-I'm able to run 1k clients on n1-standard-8 sending input packets at 100HZ, then scale up this up in a managed instance group (MIG) up to 1M players on google cloud.
+I'm able to run 1k clients on n1-standard-8 sending input packets at 100HZ, then scale up this up in a managed instance group (MIG) up to any number of players on google cloud.

 I can run a player server on c3-standard-44 modified so it has 22 cpus (avoid 2 cores-per CPU) and it tops out processing ~50k players worth of inputs.